Written By: Chloe Wilson BSc (Hons) Physiotherapy

 People usually make a full recovery from shoulder bursitis but it may take a few weeks or months depending on the severity and any associated conditions.

-Strengthening exercises, shoulder stability exercises focusing on the shoulder blade, and postural re-education are some of the best ways to reduce the friction going through the bursa thus preventing the condition from recurring.
-Visit the rotator cuff exercises section to find out more.
+Rotator cuff strengthening exercises, shoulder stability exercises focusing on the shoulder blade, and postural re-education are some of the best ways to reduce the friction going through the bursa thus preventing shoulder bursitis from recurring.

 Shoulder bursitis is often accompanied by other problems such as rotator cuff tears and shoulder impingement syndrome in which case they will also need to be addressed.